Parrs Wood High School: Stabbing Incident (2023)

 In January 2023, a 14-year-old girl suffered serious, though not life-threatening, injuries after being stabbed by a fellow student using a 'sharp instrument'.
 The perpetrator was arrested by police.
+The boy was first let out on bail in February 2023 while police continued looking into the attack.
+On January 25, 2024, Greater Manchester Police said he’d been released with no charges after a full investigation showed no further action was needed.
+Police didn’t share any extra info about motives or if the students involved knew each other beforehand.